Olympics: Djokovic beats Alcaraz to win tennis singles gold – DW – 08/04/2024

 Olympics: Djokovic beats Alcaraz to win tennis singles goldAugust 4, 2024

-The 37-year-old clinched his final outstanding significant title during his remarkable career, as he won only Serbia's second medal of the Games so far.
+The 37-year-old clinched his final outstanding significant title during his remarkable career, winning only Serbia's second medal of the Games so far.

 "Bringing the gold medal to Serbia, this is maybe the greatest sports achievement in my life," Djokovic told Serbian national television after the victory.